yusufgngor/yeditepestaff/README.md

 # yeditepestaff
-All homework, term projects that given at yeditepe university about progamming etc
+All homework, term projects that given at yeditepe university about programming etc

 You can freely use if u need